You are here

 The working group has assessed and designed multiple master protocols for ACTIV clinical trials, as well as selected clinical trial networks for these protocols.
 Using master protocols allows for the standardization of primary endpoints to enable the comparison of trial data, as well as the customization of secondary endpoints appropriate for each trial.
 ACTIV master protocols have been designed with a portfolio approach in mind and are intended to test all classes of agents in and appropriate patient population and setting, including immunomodulators, anticoagulants, antivirals, and neutralizing monoclonal antibodies.

-Four master protocols to test the agents selected through the above prioritization process were designed (ACTIV-1, -2, -3, and -4).
+Five master protocols to test the agents selected through the above prioritization process were designed (ACTIV-1, -2, -3, -4, and -5).
 These are described further on the ACTIV Therapeutics Page.